15 May – 13 June 2021

 Susan Sontag states in her introduction to Hujar’s monograph Portraits in Life and Death, “…Fleshed and moist-eyed friends and acquaintances stand, sit, slouch, mostly lie – and are made to appear to meditate on their own mortality…Peter Hujar knows that portraits in life are always, also, portraits in death.”
 Hujar was at the forefront of the group of artists, musicians, writers, and performers in downtown New York who became the subjects of his work.
-He succumbed to AIDS in 1987, leaving behind a complex and profound body of work that has become posthumously celebrated.
+He died of AIDS in 1987 at 53 years old leaving behind a complex and profound body of work that has become posthumously celebrated.

 Born 1934, Trenton, NJ, USA, died 1987, New York, NY, USA.
 Hujar’s photographs have been recently exhibited in the solo touring exhibition Speed of Life.
 Organised by the Morgan Library & Museum in New York and Fundación MAPFRE in Madrid, 2017, Speed of Life also toured to Fotomuseum, The Hague, Netherlands, 2017; Berkeley Art Museum and Pacific Film Archive (BAMPFA), California, USA, 2018, Wexner Center for the Arts, Ohio, USA, 2019 and finally at Jeu de Paume, Paris, France in 2019.